With the holidays just around the corner, it’s time to plan how you are going to keep your stress at bay for the holiday season.

 See the video from Dr. Weil’s website here.

 Make sure you get at least 7 hours of sleep each night.
 Your body will be more prepared for whatever may come, and you can approach it all with humor and love.
+However, if you are suffering from any sleep-related disorders, then go for a dietary supplement such as True Calm.
+It may help to induce sleep.

 You are important, and this is your holiday too.
 Make sure that you pamper yourself through the holiday season.
 By taking time just for you, you are you are fully present when giving to others.